kescondo/kescondo/README.md

 -->

 - 😄 Hello!
 I'm Kristina (she/her), and I'm starting my journey to become a software developer.
-- 🌱 I’m currently learning... everything!
+- 🌱 I’m currently learning Java!
 This is all totally new for me.
-- 🔭 Right now, I'm getting familiar with JavaScript, HTML, and CSS.
+- 🔭 Right now, I'm somewhat familiar with JavaScript.
 - ⚡ I'm excited to collaborate, and I welcome constructive feedback on my work!